Julius170/Making_Contract_Calls.demo/README.md

 2. Now that you know what the functions in the `Person.sol` contract does, Now it's time to try calling the same function from another deployed contract `TestContract.sol`.

-* To begin, Run the code `const TestContract = await ethers.getContractFactory(TestContract")`, to simply get the deployed contract factory.
+* To begin, Run the code `const TestContract = await ethers.getContractFactory("TestContract")`, to simply get the deployed contract factory.

 * Next, run the command `const test = await TestContract.attach("<TestContract.sol_contract_address>")`, to gain access to the contract on the blockchain: